getcarina/getcarina.com/_best-practices/docker-best-practices-container-linking.md

 Some problems and needs which are not addressed by links include:

-- Service discovery suffers from the static nature of linking.
+- Service discovery among linked containers relies on static sources of links information: environmental variables and `/etc/hosts` files.
+  In a configuration with large numbers of ephemeral containers, maintaining static information about their links is impractical.

 - Links are volatile.
 IP addresses, port mappings, and link names can change as the result of manipulating a link, and other containers